hannahnier/portfolio/README.md

 - **React** & **Vite**
 - **CSS Modules** for styling
 - **Node.js & Express.js** for the backend server
-- **Nodemailer** for email functionality
+- **Nodemailer** for email functionality linked to the contact form
-- **Environment Variables** for secure configuration of sensitive data like email credentials
+- **Own dictionary** for the translation of content depending on the desired language